Suspect in attack that killed 5 at Colorado Springs gay nightclub pleads guilty

 "I intentionally and after deliberation caused the death of each victim," the defendant told Judge Michael McHenry.

-The plea entered during a court hearing follows a series of jailhouse phone calls from the suspect to The Associated Press expressing remorse and the intention to face the consequences for the shooting.
+The guilty pleas follow a series of jailhouse phone calls from the suspect to The Associated Press expressing remorse and the intention to face the consequences for the shooting.

 Several survivors told the AP about the plea agreement after being approached about the alleged gunman's comments to AP.
 They said prosecutors had notified them that the suspect, who is nonbinary and uses they and them pronouns, would plead guilty to charges that would ensure a sentence of life behind bars.